Fees, Insurance, and Cancellation Policy

 Cancellation Policy

-I generally see people weekly or biweekly, depending on needs and circumstances.
-The slot time and frequency we agree to at the outset of therapy is the same day/time we will meet every week, or every other week, with the exception of vacations, illness, trainings, etc. Available slot times can be limited, so please give at least 48 hours notice if you need to cancel or reschedule a session, as other clients might wish to have your cancelled slot time.
+Available slot times can be limited, so please give at least 48 hours notice if you need to cancel or reschedule a session, as other clients might wish to have your cancelled slot time.
 Further, in order to operate a sustainable business (i.e., renting office space and other overhead costs) and to make a livable wage, I need to be able to fill as many slots as possible.
 Therefore, I need at least 48 hours notice for cancelled appointments, so as to have time to fill empty slots.
 Please provide more advanced notice when possible.
-There is a fee of $100 for appointments cancelled less than 48 hours in advance (not billable to insurance).
+For appointments cancelled less than 48 hours in advance there is a fee of $100 for one hour sessions and a fee of $200 for IFS Intensives (not billable to insurance).

 Notice Regarding Good Faith Estimates